MickaelOnTheWave/InvoiceManager/README.md

 InvoiceManager is built around Qt Framework, and as such should run on all platforms that are supported by Qt : Windows, Mac and Linux.
 Please note however that as of today, it has been tested only on Linux.

+This program with all its components are released according to the terms of the GNU GPLv3 license.
+The details about this license are provided in the LICENSE file.